KeepyApp/Server/README.md

 ## 📚 Usage

-1. The server processes incoming audio data from kindergartens.
+1. The server receives data from external systems or services (such as AI models) that process audio data from kindergartens.
-2. Detects unusual sound patterns (crying, shouting, etc.) using AI models.
-3. Sends notifications to the **Keepy Client** when an anomaly is detected.
+2. Manages event notifications and sends them to the **Keepy Client** when anomalies are detected by the external system.
-4. Stores events and audio data in Firebase for future reference.
+3. Stores event details, including metadata and audio files, in Firebase for future reference and analysis.

 ---

 ## 💡 Features

-- **Real-time Audio Processing**: Processes sound data from the kindergarten and identifies unusual patterns.
+- **Event Management**: Receives event data from external services and manages notifications for the client.
-- **Firebase Integration**: Stores sound events and notifies users through Firebase Cloud Messaging.
+- **Firebase Integration**: Stores event details and audio data, and notifies users through Firebase Cloud Messaging.
 - **Scalable Architecture**: Can be deployed to handle multiple kindergartens simultaneously.
-- **Event Logging**: All detected events are logged for analysis and future reference.
+- **Data Logging**: Logs all detected events for future analysis and reference.